LunicLynx/repl/docs/initial.md

 The biggest differences to C# are, that eagle is compiled ahead of time and does not have a garbage collector.

+Some aspects are comparable to C# while following a different philosophy.
+For example prefix operations are changed to suffix ones to reduce the need of using parenthesis.

+While C# and C++ have concepts of classes and structs, eagle only has objects for object oriented constructs.

 # build system